-Four years later, we moved to San Diego.
-Only then, during a very lonely season, did I fully appreciate the value of mentors in my life.
+A few years later, our growing family moved to San Diego.
+Only then, during a season of loneliness, did I fully appreciate the value of mentors in my life.
 After a year-and-a-half, the Lord answered my prayers and brought me to a church filled with godly women.
 Eagerly, I watched them, spent time with them and got to know them on Sundays, in Bible Studies and during other random encounters.These women became my mentors, and some also became my friends.

 One of my favorite mentors, who is now in heaven with Jesus, I met at the weekly Women's Bible Study.
 From time to time, out-of-the-blue, she would call me and say, "Cathy, this is Annie.
 I'm just calling to tell you that 'the need is not the call.'
 Now, you take care of that family of yours.
 I love you.
 Goodbye."
 Anne knew I had a hard time saying, "no." Her simple, occasional phone call taught me a great life principle that I now pass on to others.